-Respondent City's job classification for the Public Works Director states that the Public Works Director "receives administrative direction from the City Manager."
-He was paid by the hour, and his salary was above the maximum salary paid pursuant to Respondent City's publicly available pay schedules.
-Respondent City could terminate the Agreement any time it was dissatisfied with Respondent's performance which would in turn terminate Respondent.
+Respondent was paid by the hour, and his salary was above the maximum salary paid pursuant to Respondent City's publicly available pay schedules.
+Respondent City could terminate the agreement any time it was dissatisfied with Respondent's performance, which would in turn terminate Respondent.
 Respondent was classified as an independent contractor by Respondent City, and Respondent was not offered membership in CalPERS through this employment.

 In 2018, CalPERS commenced review of Respondent's working relationship with Respondent City.
 On June 28, 2019, CalPERS issued a preliminary determination letter to Respondent and Respondent City.
-On January 10, 2020, CalPERS issued a determination finding Respondent's employment was in violation of the Public Employees' Pension Reform Act (PEPRA) and other working after retirement laws, including Government Code sections 21200, 21202, 21220, and 21221.
-CalPERS also determined that Respondent was a common law employee of Respondent City from July 28 through November 6, 2014.
-This employment violated the PERL and PEPRA because Respondent's hourly compensation for services provided to Respondent City as its Public Works Director exceeded the maximum pay published for that position with Respondent City during the entire timeframe.
+On January 10, 2020, CalPERS issued a determination finding Respondent worked as a common law employee from November 1, 2013, through July 1, 2015, and violated Public Employees' Pension Reform Act (PEPRA) and other working after retirement laws from April 28, 2015 through June 30, 2015, because he worked in excess of 960 hours during that period.

 Respondent appealed this determination and exercised his right to a hearing before an Administrative Law Judge (ALJ) with the Office of Administrative Hearings (OAH).
-A hearing was held on April 13, 2021.
+A hearing was held on March 30, 2021.
 Respondent was represented by counsel at the hearing.
-Respondent City did appear at the hearing and was represented by counsel.
+Respondent City was also represented by counsel at the hearing.

-At the hearing, CalPERS' testimony established that under PEPRA, a retiree is generally prohibited from working for a CalPERS-covered employer without reinstatement.
-Thus, when a retiree is performing services for a CalPERS-covered employer, CalPERS looks to whether the employment violates the common law test for employment.
-Under Government Code section 20069 (a), state service means service rendered as an employee or officer of a contracting agency and section 20028 (b) defines an employee as any person in the employ of any contracting agency.
+At the hearing, CalPERS testimony established that under PEPRA, a retiree is generally prohibited from working for a CalPERS covered employer without reinstatement.
+Thus, when a retiree is performing services for a CalPERS covered employer, CalPERS looks to whether the employment violates the common law test for employment.
+Under Government Code section 20069 (a), state service means service rendered as an employee or officer of a contracting agency, while section 20028 (b), defines an employee as any person in the employ of any contracting agency.
 The California Supreme Court has held that the Public Employees' Retirement Law's (PERL) provisions concerning employment by a contracting agency incorporate the common law test for employment.
 (Metropolitan Water Dist. of Southern California v.
 Superior Court (2004) 32 Cal.4th 491, 500.)
 The common law employment test applies to this case.

 CalPERS next looks at whether the employment meets the factors of the common law employment test as articulated by the California Supreme Court in Tieberg v.
 Unemployment Insurance Appeals Board (1970) 2 Cal.3d 943, 949 (Tieberg).
-Under that test, "the most important factor is the right to control the manner and means of accomplishing the result desired.
-If the employer has the authority to exercise complete control, whether or not that right is exercised with respect to all details, an employeremployee relationship exists."
+According to the Court, "the most important factor is the right to control the manner and means of accomplishing the result desired.
+If the employer has the authority to exercise complete control, whether or not that right is exercised with respect to all details, an employer-employee relationship exists."
 (Ibid.)
 Tieberg further explains, if control may be exercised only as to the result of the work and not the means by which it is accomplished, an independent contractor relationship is established.